MONTEREY CIRCLES Private Car Tours

 These are individual private day trips in a town car or an SUV for your own party of one to six persons.
 You go to unusual places at your own pace spending the time you want.
 With a chauffeur driven car, no worry about which roads to take and spending time looking for suitable parking, rest stops etc. These trips are not on a large vehicle with many participants, fixed timed stops and narration.
 Just you with family or friends.
 An experienced local resident would be the driver for your personal requirements.

-Cost is $90 an hour for a town car for 1 to 4 persons or 2 adults and 2 children.
-For 5 to 6 adults you would need an SUV at $110 an hour.
-Minimum 6 to 8 hours From Monterey area
+Cost is $95 an hour for a town car for 1 to 4 persons or 2 adults and 2 children. $125 an hour for Luxury Vehicle like Volvo or BMW.
+For 5 to 6 adults you would need an SUV at $125 an hour.
+Minimum 4 to 8 hours From Monterey area

 Because this is a private tour, not a large bus tour, it is much easier to make stops as needed.